EthanSchultz49/Car-Crash-Project/README.md

 - **Weather and Daylight**: Weather conditions and whether it was daylight or not
 - **Time Factors**: Weekday, Month

-We conducted exploratory data analysis (EDA) and visualizations to identify trends and correlations in the data.
+We conducted exploratory data analysis and visualizations to identify trends and correlations in the data.

 ## **Data Preparation**
 Data preparation included the following steps: